tigera-cs/Calico-Foundation/3.2-kubernetes-services-advanced-lab/README.md

 The two main advantages of using `externalTrafficPolicy: Local` in this way are:
 * There is a network efficiency win avoiding potential second hop of kube-proxy load-balancing to another node.
 * The client source IP addresses are preserved, which can be useful if you want to restrict access to a service to specific IP addresses using network policy applied to the backing pods.
-(This is an alternative to the approach we will explore later in Lab4.2 where we will use Calico host endpoint `preDNAT` policy to restict external traffic to the services.)

 In the previous labs, we accessed the yaobank frontend UI using curl from the `control1` node and we also mentioned that we can try any other cluster node IP address to hit the NodePort.
 As we've now set `externalTrafficPolicy: Local`, this will no longer work since there are no `customer` pods hosted on `control1`.
 Accessing the NodePort can only happen via `worker1` at this point.